peppelinux/django-admin-search-builder/README.md

     'admin_adv_search_builder',
 ````

-in your ModelAdmin, use it following this example
+in your ModelAdmin, use the following example
 ````
 from admin_adv_search_builder.filters import AdvancedSearchBuilder from django.contrib import admin